Garden of the Gods Elopement Guide: How to Plan an Unforgettable Day in Colorado Springs

 1. It’s Completely Free (No Permits or Reservations Required)

-2. Easy to Access – Without Sacrificing the Views
+2. Easy to Get To – Without Sacrificing the Views

-A couple holds their dog at High Point during their Garden of the Gods wedding
+A couple holds their dog at High Point during their Garden of the Gods elopement

 3. Perfect for Just-You-Two or a Small Group